 Why is RuPaul's Drag Race so unique?
-It has what most reality shows ironically lack: authenticity.
+It has what most reality shows ironically lack: diversity (of sorts).
 Contestants of all ages, sizes, colours, and sexual preferences fight for their dreams, making their own costumes and performing in front of a panel of judges, including mainstream celebrity judges.

 Each is relatable to a section of the LGBTQ community, sharing nasty experiences of coming out, abandonment, addiction, or living with HIV.